 Depending on the size and extent of spread of the cancer, patients may need to undergo a surgery, removing part or all of the colon, in order to remove the tumor.
 For some patients, an ileostomy or colostomy may be needed, which diverts bowel content into an external bag.
 Advanced cases may require radiation therapy treatments such as:

-- External Beam Therapy (EBT) (www.radiologyinfo.org/en/info.cfm?pg=ebt): This treatment is a form of radiation therapy done by aiming several beams or high-energy x-rays directly at a patient’s tumor.
+- External Beam Therapy (EBT): This treatment is a form of radiation therapy done by aiming several beams or high-energy x-rays directly at a patient’s tumor.
 These x-rays deliver radiation to the patient’s tumor in order to destroy the cancer cells while leaving the surrounding healthy tissues unaffected.

-In most cases, chemotherapy may be used as supplemental treatment.
-Chemotherapy is often given to decrease the chance of the tumor returning elsewhere in the body or to decrease the disease burden elsewhere in the body if it cannot be removed surgically.
+In many cases, chemotherapy may be used as supplemental treatment, either alone or in combination with radiation therapy.
+Chemotherapy is given to decrease the chance of the tumor returning elsewhere in the body or to decrease the disease burden elsewhere in the body if it cannot be removed surgically.
 It is usually given over time and alternated with periods of no treatment.
-This alleviates potential side effects, such as abnormal blood-cell counts, fatigue, diarrhea, mouth sores, and a compromised immune system.
+Side effects, such as abnormal blood-cell counts, fatigue, diarrhea, mouth sores, and a compromised immune system may occur.